Sailfish OS

-Sailfish OS is a paid Linux-based operating system based on free software, and open source projects such as Mer as well as including a closed source UI.
-The project is being developed by the Finnish company Jolla.
+Sailfish OS is an operating system for mobile phones developed by Jolla.
+It is Linux-based with AppSupport, a proprietary compatibility layer for Android and custom user interface by Jolla.

 The OS first shipped with the original Jolla Phone in 2013; while its sale stopped in 2016, it was supplied with software updates until the end of 2020.
 It also shipped with Jolla Tablet in 2015 and from other vendors licensing the OS.
 The OS is ported by community enthusiasts to third-party mobile devices including smartphones and tablet computers.
-Sailfish OS can be used for many kinds of devices.
+Sailfish OS is mostly used for mobile phones and tablets.

 History and development

-The OS is an evolved continuation of the Linux MeeGo OS previously developed by alliance of Nokia and Intel which itself relies on combined Maemo and Moblin.
-The MeeGo legacy is contained in the Mer core in about 80% of its code; the Mer name thus expands to MEego Reconstructed.
+The OS is an evolved continuation of the Linux MeeGo OS previously developed by Nokia and Intel which itself relies on combined Maemo and Moblin.
 This base is extended by Jolla with a custom user interface and default applications.
-Jolla and MERproject.org follow a meritocratic system to avoid the mistakes that led to the MeeGo project's then-unanticipated discontinuation.

-The main elements for Sailfish OS 2.0 include: